-Staff must not share their personal phone numbers or email addresses with parents or pupils.
+Staff must not share their personal phone numbers with parents/carers or pupils.

 Staff may use their personal mobile phone/landline for work purposes but must ensure their personal phone number is not detectable by using the correct blocking method for their device.
 Staff must not use their personal mobile phone to take photographs or videos of pupils.